 iv) radiocommunication aspects of distress and safety matters;

-• that the ITU-T study groups are charged (No. 193 of the Convention) to study technical, operating and tariff questions and prepare Recommendations on them with a view to standardizing telecommunications on a worldwide basis, including Recommendations on interconnection of radio systems in public telecommunication networks and on the performance required for these interconnections;
+• that the ITU-T study groups are charged (No. 193 of the Convention) to study technical, operating and tariff questions and prepare Recommendations on them with a view to standardizing telecommunications on a worldwide basis, including Recommendations on interconnection of radio systems in public telecommunication networks and on the performance required for these interconnections

+• that the ITU-D study groups shall deal (No. 214 of the Convention) with specific telecommunication questions of general interest to developing countries, including the matters enumerated in No. 211 of the Convention.
+Such study groups shall be limited in number and created for a limited period of time, subject to the availability of resources, shall have specific terms of reference on questions and matters of priority to developing countries and shall be task-oriented;

+b) Taking into account No. 119 of the Constitution, the Radiocommunication, Telecommunication Standardization and Telecommunication Development Sectors shall keep the matters under study under continuing review with a view to reaching agreement on the distribution of work, avoiding duplication of effort and improving coordination.
+The Sectors shall adopt procedures to conduct such reviews and reach such agreement in a timely and effective manner;

-b) ;that joint meetings of the Radiocommunication (RAG) and Telecommunication Standardization (TSAG) Advisory Groups shall review the distribution of new and existing work between the Sectors, subject to confirmation by the applicable procedures of each Sector, the objective being to:
+c) that joint meetings of the Radiocommunication Advisory Group (RAG), Telecommunication Standardization (TSAG) Advisory Groups and Telecommunication Development Advisory Group (TDAG) shall review the distribution of new and existing work between the Sectors, subject to confirmation by the applicable procedures of each Sector, the objective being to:

-• minimize the duplication of activities of the Sectors;
+• minimize the overlap of activities of the Sectors;

-• group the standardization activities in order to foster cooperation and coordination of the work of ITU-T with regional standardization bodies,
+• group the standardization activities in order to foster cooperation and coordination of the work of ITU-T with regional standardization bodies;

+d) that there is a growing number of issues of mutual interest and concern to all Sectors including the following: electromagnetic compatibility (EMC); International Mobile Telecommunications (IMT); middleware; audio-visual delivery; accessibility for persons with disabilities; emergency communications; ICTs and climate change; and cybersecurity,

+recognizing

+a) that there is a need to improve the participation of developing countries in the work of ITU, as outlined in Resolution 5 (Rev. Dubai, 2014) of the World Telecommunication Development Conference;

+b) that one such mechanism – the Inter-sectoral Emergency Telecommunication Team – has been established to ensure close collaboration within the Union as a whole, as well as with interested entities and organizations outside ITU, on this key priority issue for the Union;

+c) that all advisory groups are collaborating in the implementation of Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries,

+taking into account

+a) that mechanisms for cooperation, beyond those already established, need to be identified to address a growing number of subjects of mutual interest and concern in ITU R, ITU T and ITU D;

+b) the ongoing consultation among representatives of the three advisory bodies in the discussion of modalities for enhancing cooperation among the advisory groups,

 resolves

-1 that TSAG and RAG, meeting jointly as necessary, shall continue the review of new and existing work and its distribution between ITU-T and ITU-R, for approval in accordance with the procedures laid down for the approval of new and/or revised Questions;
+1 that TSAG, TDAG and RAG, meeting jointly as necessary, shall continue the review of new and existing work and its distribution between ITU-T, ITU-D and ITU-R, for approval in accordance with the procedures laid down for the approval of new and/or revised Questions;

-2 that, if considerable responsibilities in both Sectors in a particular subject are identified:
+2 that, if considerable responsibilities in the three Sectors in a particular subject are identified:

 i) the procedure as given in Annex A to this resolution should be applied; or